egreiner/IegTools.Sequencer/README.md

 Validation Handler:

 - InitialState must be defined
-- The InitialState must have an counterpart in a StateTransition
+- The InitialState must have a counterpart in a StateTransition
 - The Sequence must have at least two steps
-- Each 'NextStep' must have a counterpart StateTransition with an matching 'CurrentState'
+- Each 'NextStep' must have a counterpart StateTransition with a matching 'CurrentState'
-- Each 'CurrentState' must have a counterpart StateTransition with an matching 'NextStep' or ForceState
+- Each 'CurrentState' must have a counterpart StateTransition with a matching 'NextStep' or ForceState

 Validation could be disabled
 - completely turn off validation